salrashid123/mcbn/README.md

 key = '6d1bbd1e6235c9d9ec8cdbdf9b32d4d08304a7f305f7c6c67775130d914f4dc4';
 ```

 Other realistic possibilities to derive can be some sort of KDF function or using `Threshold Cryptography` with  the final recovered [private key](https://gist.github.com/salrashid123/a871efff662a047257879ce7bffb9f13#file-main-go-L158).
-Don't use the  I haven't though much about the best way of how to derive a new key)
+(I haven't though much about the best way of how to derive a new key)

-Anyway, we'll just go with the key above.
+Anyway, we'll just go with the scheme above.

 ---

-## Preshard Key TLS (PSK)
+## Pre-shared Key TLS (PSK)

 This sample uses `nodeJS` stack ask there are only a few languages that I've come across that do support PSK's: